How to Increase Domain Rating & Authority: 15 Proven Methods (2026 Guide)

 interactivecircleoffifths.com climbed from DR 5 to DR 22, demonstrating that even non-traditional SaaS products benefit from a structured approach to building referring domains.

-DR moves at different speeds depending on where you start.
-The logarithmic scale means early gains come fast and higher levels require exponentially more effort.
+DR and DA move at different speeds depending on where you start.
+Both use a logarithmic scale where early gains come fast and higher levels require exponentially more effort.

 | Starting DR | Target DR | Expected timeline | What it takes |